-Introduction to the New Wisconsin Standards Information and Technology Literacy (ITL)
+Introduction to the Wisconsin Standards for Information and Technology Literacy (ITL)

 - Foreword by State Superintendent Dr. Tony Evers

-- Introduction to the new WI Standards Information and Technology Literacy one-pager
+- Introduction to the Wisconsin Standards Information and Technology Literacy (ITL) one-pager

-- WI K-12 Standards for Information and Technology Literacy (ITL) (2017) (download/make a copy to your Google Drive) or (PDF)
+- Wisconsin Standards for Information and Technology Literacy (ITL) (2017) (make a copy to your Google Drive)

-- Overview of the new WI Standards for ITL Google Presentation
+- WI Standards for ITL Google Overview Presentation